Balancingrock/classic-jekyll-theme/README.md

 - Added image to posts (Rien)
 - Added support for sub-menu links with anchor id's.
 Allows multiple sub-menu entries per file.
 (Rien)

+Release 1.9.4

+- Bugfix: Fixed a problem that would cause all posts to appear om home layout instead of the specified number.

 ## Upgrade information

 ### from 1.8.0 to 1.8.1